lexibank/tlopo/out/vol1/chapter2.md

 There is a wealth of languages in which final consonants are lost, so that both &ast;V-an and V &ast; -aŋ are regularly reflected as -a, leaving us with no way of knowing which form was ancestral (e.g. Loniu he-ya 'washing' from he 'wash'; Malo dule-a 'clearing bush' from dule 'clear bush').
 The Bali dialect of Bali-Vitu retains final consonants with a following echo vowel, but neutralises POc &ast;-n and &ast;-ŋ as -ŋ-, so that the ancestral consonant is again ambiguous (e.g. moŋe-aŋa 'sleeping' from moŋe 'sleep').

 In the light of these complications-and because we do not understand them well-we reconstruct each nominalisation as the data require, with &ast;V-an, &ast;V -aŋ, &ast;V-ana or &ast;V -aŋa (or on occasion &ast;V-ŋ or &ast;V-ŋa), but recognising that this is probably not an accurate rendering of the POc form.
 As I noted above, however, we find cognate sets which allow the reconstruction of, say, both &ast;mate-an (or &ast;mate-aŋ or whatever) and &ast;mdmate 'death'.
-These pairs occur almost certainly because the reflex of one of &ast;V-an (etc.) or &ast;dm … / has extended its productivity at the expense of the other in various languages, creating the appearance that POc had both forms.
+These pairs occur almost certainly because the reflex of one of &ast;V-an (etc.) or &ast;dm…/ has extended its productivity at the expense of the other in various languages, creating the appearance that POc had both forms.
 In such cases we reconstruct, e.g., POc &ast;mate ('die') + NOMINALISER 'death', as we cannot tell which form was in fact lexicalised in POco

 <a id="s-3-3"></a>